Raynos/mercury/README.md

   minimal fake DOM for use on the server, you can pass [`vdom`][vdom] any `document` you want.
-In this case [`min-document`][min-document] contains the logic to convert it's fake DOM into a HTML string.
+In this case [`min-document`][min-document] contains the logic to convert its fake DOM into a HTML string.

 #### [`virtual-hyperscript`][virtual-hyperscript]